 You are eligible to be considered for Direct Membership of UKCP via HIPC once you have successfully completed at least one cycle of re-accreditation following your core training (usually 5 years).

 There are many reasons why people choose to become a Direct Member rather than an Individual Member attached to an Organisational Member, for example, sometimes Organisational Members close down or the Member moves to a different area of the country and it is no longer practical to be attached to their OM.

-If you would like to apply for online HIPC membership please fill out the form below and we will get back in touch with your login details as soon as possible.
+If you would like to join the HIPC online community and you are already a HIPC member, please fill out the form below and we will get back in touch with your login details as soon as possible.